Pinch-off dynamics for a Newtonian liquid thread draining in a viscoplastic medium: Numerical formulation

-We solve the axisymmetric, two-phase, incompressible Navier--Stokes equations using the open-source Basilisk library \cite{popinet_accurate_2009,popinet2013basilisk}.
-Distances, time, and pressures are nondimensionalized by $R_0$, $t_i = \sqrt{\rho_b R_0^3 /\sigma}$, and $\sigma/R_0$, respectively, where $\sigma$ and $\rho_b$ represent the surface tension and thread density, and $R_0$ is the radius of the undeformed thread.
+We solve the axisymmetric, two-phase, incompressible Navier--Stokes equations using the open-source Basilisk library \citep{popinet_accurate_2009,popinet2013basilisk}. {All dimensionless variables are represented by tildes.} Distances, time, and pressures are nondimensionalized by $R_0$, $t_i = \sqrt{{\rho_l} R_0^3 /\sigma}$, and $\sigma/R_0$, respectively, where $\sigma$ and {$\rho_l$} represent the surface tension and thread density, and $R_0$ is the radius of the undeformed thread.
 Here $t_i$ represents the inertial-capillary time scale.
+As a result of this scaling, the dimensionless equations read